James Fullerton (courtier): Career

 In 1625, he was elected to Parliament for St Mawes constituency.
 During the Parliament, he worked on a bill to permit coal mining in Macclesfield, and worked on a religious address and a bill to prevent secret inquisitions.
 He was ordered to present Parliament's protestations to King Charles setting out their position against further financial 'supply'.

+He was a fellow of Trinity College Dublin, one of the first two created at its establishment.
 He was appointed to represent Portsmouth in 1626.
 Later he served as ambassador to France.